janfri/regtest/README.md

 ### Use Ruby

-As said above the sample files are plain Ruby scripts.
-Yes Ruby is a scripting language.
+As said above, the sample files are plain Ruby scripts.
+Yes, Ruby is a scripting language.
 So use the power of Ruby to get the things done you need.
 Some food for thought:

 * Generate samples inside of loops.
 * Use `String#gsub` to level out runtime specific values.
 For example, if you get a response of a web service "Record 4711 created" and do a `sub(/\d+/, '#')` the `4711` is eliminated and the string is invariant between different runs of regtest.
 * Use compare operators to get invariant values for sample results.